 FCC should strengthen its data collection efforts to assess the IP transition's effects.
 FCC did not agree or disagree with the recommendation and stated it has a strategy in place to oversee the IP transition.
 However, GAO continues to believe FCC should strengthen its data collection efforts.

 For more information, contact Mark Goldstein at (202) 512-2834 or GoldsteinM@gao.gov.

 Recommendation for Executive Action

-Comments: As of July 2019, FCC officials said they are exploring options to address this recommendation but do not have a planned date yet for its implementation.
+Comments: As of April 2020, FCC officials said they are exploring options to address this recommendation and hope to have it implemented in fiscal year 2020.